jaguarRiveroCisco/SecureProcessManager/README.md

 ./ProcessController -t system -n 2 # example
 ```

-# Creating a Simple Program to Leverage the Library
+# Creating a Simple Program to Leverage the Library (prog_control)

-This guide will help you set up a new project that utilizes the `ProcessControllerLib` library.
+This guide provides a walkthrough for setting up a new project, `prog_control`, that leverages the `ProcessControllerLib` library.
+In this example, you'll learn how to extend the `Process` and `ProcessMonitor` classes to create custom process and monitor implementations.
+It also shows you how to spawn external processes to monitor, specifically those requiring a configuration file.

+Notably, the code for extending these classes is straightforward, demonstrating how easily you can build upon the base classes.
+By overriding or implementing the necessary methods, you can customize the behavior as needed.
+Otherwise, due to polymorphism, the derived classes will function like standard `Process` and `ProcessMonitor` classes, ensuring seamless integration and behavior consistency.

 ## Prerequisites

+- **Compile the Process Controller Library**: Make sure the library is compiled by running the `build.sh` script in the `ProcessController` directory.
-0. **Install the Library**: Ensure that the library is installed by executing `build.sh` in the `ProcessController` directory.
+- **Install the Process Controller Library**: Ensure the library is installed by executing the same `build.sh` script in the `ProcessController` directory.

-## Steps to Set Up the New Project

-**Make sure you have executed build.sh in the ProcessController directory to install the library.**
+- **Create the Sample Program Directory Structure**: Set up the directory structure for the sample program.
+- **Create the Sample Program CMake File**: Create a CMake file for the sample program.
+- **Ensure your include and library paths are consistent with the installation directory**.
+See the CMake file below.

-### 1. Create the Directory Structure
+### 1. Create the Sample program Directory Structure

 ```sh
 mkdir -p ~/dev/programs/testprogs/progcontrol
 cd ~/dev/programs/testprogs/progcontrol
 mkdir src include
 ```
+### Sample program CMake file

 ```cmake